 Much too often business owners fail the financial IQ test by tying their fortune completely to that of their Company and fail to sufficiently secure their personal long-term financial needs.
 With more than 50% of small businesses failing after four years and the added challenge of today’s hyper-competition, the focus is often placed exclusively on survival in the short-term.

 While this kind of attention is necessary, it can often be excessive and near-sighted.
 Sudden success can lead to a false feeling of invulnerability.
 It is important to separate the interests of the business from the individual managing it.
-While they are inter-dependent, owner must also keep in mind their personal best-interest.
+While they are inter-dependent, owners must also keep in mind their personal best interests.
 To reach a stable balance there are certain actions that can be taken:

 Remove personal guarantees – No bank will offer a loan to a new business without some kind of personal guarantee.
 Owners must be cognizant of the fact that financial institutions will do everything in their power to recover their loan.
 Keeping track of the liquidity ratio (current assets divided by current liabilities), and maintaining this at the 1.5 to 2.0 range, is a good way to safeguard yourself from over-borrowing.
 As soon as the business starts to generate cash and receivables that are sufficient to cover the bank debt, work on removing the personal guarantee.

 Spousal Sharing – It is often useful to allocate company assets to the spouse as a protective measure, and tax strategy.
 It can be a positive financial IQ.
 However, the statistics on divorce clearly indicate that caution should trump emotions.
 Nuptial agreements and other legal measures should be considered before agreeing to place significant assets in the hands of someone, who may not always have the owner’s best interest in mind.